becknian/becknian.github.io/_posts/2025-12-13-welcome-to-huiyis-tech-blog.md

 ---
 layout: default
-title: "Welcome to My Tech Blog"
+title: "Welcome to Huiyi's Tech Blog"
 ---

 Hello!
 This is my first blog post.